My friend Joe

 Kaau, kaau, the morning crow,

-Mind her slingshots that never fail.
-Oh my old friend Joe.
+The slingshots never failed.
+Oh my forever Joe.

 Joe was twelve living with her granny,

-And dressing up for school clean and tidy, fresh as my memory.
+And attending school clean and tidy, fresh as my memory.

 Joe used to take me to the streams,